 Brett holds a master's degree in Sport Leadership from Virginia Commonwealth University.
 Before VCU, Brett graduated magna cum laude from Bridgewater College where he was a student-athlete and captain on the baseball team while serving as the College's Student-Athlete Advisory Committee President.

-A well-respected veteran of the collegiate sports industry and an apparel expert, Sean Sullivan serves the Leona Marketing Group as a Senior Consultant.
+A well-respected veteran of the collegiate sports industry and an apparel expert, Sean Sullivan serves LEONA as a Senior Consultant.
 Sean's focus is on assisting clients with negotiations and structuring of department-wide apparel agreements.

 Sean brings over twenty-five years of experience in the apparel industry, most recently from his role as Director of College Partnerships at Under Armour.
 During Sean's fifteen-year tenure at Under Armour, revenue and relationships from the collegiate space grew exponentially.
 Sean was an integral factor in helping Under Armour have a record twelve teams in the 2017 NCAA tournament, with many of those schools signed directly by Sean or his team.